UofT-DSI/shell/04-instructors/lessons/inequity_slides.md

 ---
 ##### Intergenerational Impacts
-The legacy of Residential Schools have had lasting impacts on Survivors and their families.
+The legacy of Residential Schools has had lasting impacts on Survivors and their families.
 Some include:
 - Alcohol and drug abuse
 - Educational blocks
 - Higher rates of suicide
 - Destruction of social support networks
 - Missing and Murdered Indigenous Women and Girls
-- Higher rate of children in the child welfare system (an extention of Residential Schools)
+- Higher rate of children in the child welfare system (an extension of Residential Schools)

 ---
 ##### TRC: Calls to Action
 To redress the legacy of colonization and residential schools, the Truth and Reconciliation Commission drafted 94 calls to action in 2012.
-Since then, only 14 have been completed.
+Since then, only [13 have been completed](https://www.indigenouswatchdog.org/2022/04/05/trc-calls-to-action-status-may-13-2022/).

 Reading these call to actions can give us a good idea of some of the inequities that exist today